-With little to eat but SPAM, the protein rich salty meat soon became a local favorite.
+With little to eat but SPAM, the protein-rich salty meat soon became a local favorite.
 Not only GI's were enjoying it, but the entire island began to grow fond of it.

-After WWII ended, Hawaii still clung to the comforts of their precious SPAM, which not only provided nutrients in a time of need, but also tasted remarkably delicious.
+After WWII ended, Hawaii still clung to the comforts of their precious SPAM, which not only provided nutrients in a time of need but also tasted remarkably delicious.

-One of the most common ways, and one of my favorites, is just fried in slices, and served over rice along with a fried egg.
+One of the most common ways and one of my favorites is just fried in slices and served over rice along with a fried egg.

 There are many SPAM dishes to choose from, but one of the most well-known treats in Hawaii is the SPAM musubi.

-Next comes a fried slice of SPAM (which some people even go as far as marinating prior to frying) before the seaweed is wrapped over the creation and firmly pressed into a little brick.
+Next comes a fried slice of SPAM (which some people even go as far as marinating before frying) before the seaweed is wrapped over the creation and firmly pressed into a little brick.

-The result is the Hawaiian version of a sandwich, a rich Hawaiian fusion of Japanese food and SPAM all in one.
+The result is the Hawaiian version of a sandwich, a rich Hawaiian fusion of Japanese food, and SPAM all in one.

-While previously there was only a single flavor of SPAM Classic, the advances of additional versions and flavors has been a wonderful development.
-Black pepper, jalapeno, cheese, and bacon are a few of the recent flavor additions.
+While previously there was only a single flavor of SPAM Classic, the advances of new versions and flavors have been a fantastic development.

 However, in my opinion, nothing compares to SPAM Hot and Spicy – the same meat infused with Tabasco hot sauce.